Similar Web Sites

 The reference solutions are provided in a text file.
 Those compressed with bzip2 or gzip follow the Unix end of line convension, and those compressed with zip follow the dos convension.
 The format of a NIST AMR Benchmark Reference Solution file is available as a PDF file.

-Software to evaluate a reference solution at a given set of points and to obtain other information about the reference solution (for example, error estimates and the mesh size) is available with Unix convensions in AMRrefsoln-1.2.0.tar.gz and with dos convensions in AMRrefsoln-1.2.0.zip.
+Fortran software to evaluate a reference solution at a given set of points and to obtain other information about the reference solution (for example, error estimates and the mesh size) is available with Unix convensions in AMRrefsoln-1.2.0.tar.gz and with dos convensions in AMRrefsoln-1.2.0.zip.
 The README file is available for previewing the capabilities of the software.
-Currently the software is only available in Fortran.
-A C interface will be added in the future.

 The National Institute of Standards and Technology (NIST) is an agency of the U.S. Department of Commerce.